 You may want to know how to crochet an oval shape, to make anything from a small oval patch or applique to a large rug or tablecloth.
-Once you have the basic idea of how to crochet an oval, you can adapt it to any size or thickness you desire.
+Once you have a basic idea of how to crochet an oval, you can adapt it to any size or thickness you desire.
 To make an oval shape, you need to form rounded edges with a straight middle section.

 How to Crochet an Oval Tutorial